uri-yanover/4qbits/_posts/2023-03-04-on-suffocation.md

 One core strategem of an opportunist government is to progressively take over ways to signal merit.

-Consider the following dialogue, which took place between Brodsky - the poet who wrote the epigram to this blog post, and a trial judge, who was soon going to sentence him to mandatory labor due to “not being a productive member of society”:
+Consider the following dialogue, which took place between Brodsky - the poet who wrote the epigram to this blog post, and a trial judge, who was soon going to sentence him to mandatory labor due to "not being a productive member of society":

 > J: And what is your occupation in general?
 B: Poet, poet-translator.